Playwright vs. Puppeteer in 2024: Which Should You Choose

 Conclusion

-ZenRows API solves this problem perfectly, it's capable of handling all anti-bot and CAPTCHA bypass for you, and that's just a small portion of what it's capable of.
-Take advantage of the free trial available to find out why it's a holy grail for web scraping.
+ZenRows' web scraping API solves this problem perfectly.
+It can handle all anti-bot and CAPTCHA bypasses for you, and that's just a small portion of what it can do.
+Take advantage of the free trial and discover how it is to scrape fast and uninterrupted.